History of Royal Palaces of Tehran

 Sabqaranieh is the name of a historical palace in the north of Tehran, which is located in the big garden of Niavaran and is in the Niavaran complex.
 This palace has great historical significance and is, therefore, one of the most important royal palaces of Tehran.

 Of course, no one knows exactly who the architect of this beautiful building was, because there is no trace of him left.
 The palace is made up of several different parts, but you can see very large paintings everywhere.
-Paintings on some of which have pictures of Qajar kings, pictures of Nasser al-Din Shah and pictures of different landscapes.
+Paintings on some of which have pictures of Qajar kings, pictures of Nasser al-Din Shah, and pictures of different landscapes.

 One of the most beautiful parts of Sahebgharanieh Palace is its mirror hall, which is also known as Jahan Nama Hall.
-The mirror decorations used on the walls of this palace are really spectacular, and on the other hand, the grandeur of this part of the palace is exemplary.
+The mirror decorations used on the walls of this palace are spectacular, and on the other hand, the grandeur of this part of the palace is exemplary.

 Shahrbani Palace